Alaa Al Aswany: Early life and career

 His second novel, The Yacoubian Building, an ironic depiction of modern Egyptian society, has been widely read in Egypt and throughout the Middle East.
-His literary works have been translated into 37 languages.
-They include Armenian, Bosnian, Bulgarian, Castilian, Chinese, Croatian, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Icelandic, Italian, Japanese, Korean, Malaysian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, and Turkish.
+His literary works have been translated into 37 languages, including Armenian, Bosnian, Bulgarian, Castilian, Chinese, Croatian, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Icelandic, Italian, Japanese, Korean, Malaysian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, and Turkish.
 In 2006, The Yacoubian Building was adapted into "the biggest budget movie ever produced in Egypt".
-The movie was screened at international film festivals and was a huge hit in Egypt.
+The movie was screened at international film festivals and was a great success in Egypt.
 However, Al Aswany was banned from attending the premiere.
-The Yacoubian Building is one of a few movies that addresses social taboos and widespread governmental corruption, such as the rigging of elections.
+The Yacoubian Building is one of a few movies that addresses social taboos and widespread governmental corruption in Egypt, such as the rigging of elections.
 In 2007, The Yacoubian Building was made into a television series of the same name.
 In fact, many intellectuals believe that this work played a crucial role in triggering revolutionary sentiments among the Egyptian people.
-Alaa Al Aswany claims that during the Egyptian Revolution of 2011, many protesters approached him and said "We are here because of what you wrote".
+Al Aswany claims that during the Egyptian Revolution of 2011, many protesters approached him and said: "We are here because of what you wrote."

 Chicago, a novel set in the city in which the author was educated, was published in January 2007 and his Automobile Club of Egypt was published in English in 2016.

-Al Aswany's name has also been included in the list of the 500 Most Influential Muslims in the World, issued by the Royal Islamic Strategic Studies Center in Amman, Jordan.
+Al Aswany's name has been included on the list of the 500 Most Influential Muslims in the World, issued by the Royal Islamic Strategic Studies Center in Amman, Jordan.

-He was number one in The Foreign Policy Top 100 Global Thinkers list 2011.
+He was number one in the Foreign Policy Top 100 Global Thinkers list 2011.

 Al Aswany participated in the Blue Metropolis literary festival in Montreal, June 2008 and April 2010, and was featured in interviews with the CBC programme Writers and Company.

 In January 2015, the Gingko Library published Democracy is the Answer: Egypt's Years of Revolution, a collection of newspaper columns written by Al Aswany for Al-Masry Al-Youm between 2011 and 2014.

-In 2018, Al Aswany published a novel called Jumhuriyat ka'an (The Republic of False Truths), which takes place in the backdrop of the 2011 Revolution.
-The English translation of the novel should be available in April 2021.
+In 2018, Al Aswany published a novel titled Jumhuriyat ka'an («جمهورية كأن», literally: The Republic of As-If; translated into English as The Republic of False Truths), which takes place in the backdrop of the 2011 Revolution.

-Role in the revolution
+His latest novel, Ashgar Tamshi fi-alaskandaryia (Arabic: الأشجار تمشي في الأسكندرية, The Trees Walk in Alexandria) was published in 2024.